Neurofunctional Acupuncture: Upper Extremity Treatment Strategies

 Dan’s clear and highly organized teaching style, along with plenty of hands-on practice, will allow participants to leave the class with a new skill set and an improved ability to identify and effectively treat musculoskeletal problems.
 Participants will be able to use the techniques and see an improvement in their patient results IMMEDIATELY.

 This workshop series provides treatment strategies for using acupuncture to improve function of the musculoskeletal and nervous systems based on a contemporary understanding of neuroanatomy and physiology.
-The June-2015 weekend emphasizes treatment strategies for upper extremity conditions (common shoulder problems, lateral elbow pain, median nerve compression syndrome, etc).
+The Sept-2016 weekend emphasizes treatment strategies for lower extremity conditions (e.g., hip, knee and ankle dysfunctions).
+The Nov-2016 weekend emphasizes treatment strategies for upper extremity conditions (e.g., common shoulder problems, lateral elbow pain, median nerve compression syndrome).

 Each weekend workshop will include:

 ** A functional anatomy review of the extremity – that is, a discussion of the interplay of joints, muscles/soft tissue and nerve innervations needed to achieve or perform a movement or function.

 ** A discussion of the neurological mechanisms that can be used to provide a contemporary explanation of the phenomena of acupuncture, including peripheral and spinal segmental stimulation, as well as systemic (central) or visceral regulatory stimulation.